OpenWonderLabs/SwitchBotAPI/README-v1.0.md

 ## Introduction
 This document describes a collection of SwitchBot API methods, examples, and best practices for, but not limited to, IoT hobbyists, developers, and gurus to make their own smart home programs or applications.

-## About the New Version

-We will stop adding support for new products on `v1.0` as we release `v1.1`.

-Hence, we strongly recommend all SwitchBot users to migrate to the new API version because we have improved the authentication method.
-This will make the communication between your server and the SwitchBot server more secure.

 ## Getting Started
 Please follow these steps,
 1. Download the SwitchBot app on App Store or Google Play Store